lawrips/marimo/readme.md

 ```

 # Features
-Marimo hosts your tests (initially mocha - http://mochajs.org/) and makes them available to run remotely over the web via WebSockets.
-The results can then be displayed real time in a website, app or any other framework.
+Marimo hosts your tests and lets you run them remotely over the web and also run them constantly for E2E system monitoring.
+Initial support is for Mocha (http://mochajs.org/) with more coming soon.
+Tests are accessed over a WebSocket and can be displayed real time in a website, app or any other framework.
 Features include:
 * Standard WebSockets support, accessible via a browser, another node app or any other WebSocket client
+* Tests can be run perpetually for system monitoring scenarios
 * Optional token based authentication (handshake over HTTP(S) and initialize over WebSocket)
 * Encryption via TLS / HTTPS
 * Support for Mocha - other test frameworks coming soon
 * Extensible / customizable output via your own reporters
-* (NEW) Tests can be run perpetually for system monitoring scenarios
 * (NEW) Refactored in v1.4 to execute mocha tests as child processes and to run in parallel.
 This greatly improves stabiility and options for monitoring.

 Once connected to a running marimo server, it’s as easy as sending a message over a WebSocket to initiate the test: